Olga Lucia Alvarez

 Debra Meyers has published several books as a professor of history, religion, and women’s studies at Northern Kentucky University.
 She studied at a Roman Catholic seminary and in 2013 completed a Masters of Religious Studies and a pastoral care certificate.
 Her ministry focuses on a growing inclusive Catholic community in Cincinnati and she serves single mothers and their children who make up the vast majority of impoverished people in the world today.
 Debra is a wife, mother, and grandmother.
 She was ordained a Roman Catholic priest on May 25, 2013 in Cincinnati.

 I was born in Paris in 1964.
-I live between Europe (Spain and France) and South America (Bogota, Colombia) and practice the priestly ministry in those lands where several communities require my services since I became ordained as a deacon in 2013.
+I live between Europe (Spain and France) and South America (Bogota, Colombia) and practice the priestly ministry in those lands where several communities require my services since I became ordained as a deacon in 2013 and a priest in 2015.
 My education encompasses: languages, literature and theology.
 I am for a free ecclesial community, open and pluralistic; with no imposed temples or rules, where every person can develop without any obstacles or exclusions of any type.
 The Beatitudes are my life and mission script.
 I perceive my ministry as a service of accompaniment of communities and persons to ensure that every person’s gifts bear fruit.

 Dena O’Callaghan of Ocala, Florida served as teacher, minister and Associate Pastor in the Dioceses of Detroit and Saginaw, Michigan all her life.
 She earned her Master of Divinity degree from St. John Provincial Seminary in Plymouth, Michigan while being active in the Women’s Ordination Conference and RAPPORT.
 Dena was ordained a Roman Catholic Woman Priest on Feb.
 6, 2010.
 She and her husband, John, a retired priest, serve the House Church of Mary and Joseph with weekly liturgies in their home.